danny-kaiser/ascii_art/README.md

 I want to make sure that my script checks for the necessary directories and makes them if missing.
 I think that was throwing errors when writing a new file in frame2text.

 frame2text seems to be functioning now, text2image needs to extract the strings line by line from .txt files and write them onto a new .gif.
-I'm also ready to set up the frontend and reach the point where I can upload videos through it.
+The font looks chunky, I might need to find a new one.
+I'm ready to set up the frontend and reach the point where I can upload videos through it.

 Notes: